yi-miao/Screen-Capture-and-Share-with-Python/README.md

 5. Asynchronous Programming (client side key-event handling)
 6. Web version with Flask (minimum code and html)

+Use Case 1:
 ![Use Case 1](usecase_1.jpg)
+Use Case 2:
 ![Use Case 2](usecase_2.jpg)
+Use Case 3:
 ![Use Case 3](usecase_3.jpg)

 [Ref 1] https://python-mss.readthedocs.io/